andidev/apache-license-2.0/README.md

-Project Name
+Apache License 2.0
 ===================

-This repository is ment to be used as a template for new git projects released under the Apache License 2.0 license.
+This repository is ment to be used as a template for new git projects released under the Apache License 2.0.

 ##### Usage
 Set your project name